vue-land/vue-land.github.io/docs/faq/index.md

 It is not a substitute for the official Vue documentation, available at <https://vuejs.org/>.
 Those docs include an FAQ for Vue itself at <https://vuejs.org/about/faq.html>.

 ::: warning Work in progress
 Only about half the questions have complete answers.
 Those questions are listed in the sidebar on the left.
-The other questions are just stubs.
+The other answers are just stubs.
 :::

 ---